 Why study Architecture at Liverpool John Moores University?

-- Take a virtual tour of this year's Architecture degree show
+- Take a virtual tour of last year's Architecture degree show

 - Students can access study abroad opportunities and apply for overseas travel awards